PrioritySoftware/PrioritySoftware.github.io/_sdk/Installing-Customizations.md

 | Modification Code | Description |
   |--------------- | ------------ |
   | DBI            | Update of the database (tables, table columns, keys). |
-  | DELDIRECTACT   | Deletion of a Direct Activation.
+  | DELDIRECTACT   | Deletion of a Action.
   | DELFORMCOL     | Deletion of a form column.
   | DELFORMLINK    | Deletion of the link between a form and its sub-level.
   | DELMENULINK    | Deletion of the link between a menu and its menu item.